 Oshkosh L-ATV fitted with remote weapon station M2A1 .50 machine gun | Image Courtesy: Oshkosh Defense

 The Joint Light Tactical Vehicle of JLTV is part of a long term project to replace light utility vehicle Humvee, which is widely used in the United States Military at the moment.
 The JLTVs are mobile units with significantly high off-road performance.
 Like Humvee, they can be deployed in different roles/configurations.

 A single unit of Joint Light Tactical Vehicle has two armor kits (A-kit/B-kit) at its disposal.
 The A-kit, which is factory-installed, provide a limited or basic amount of protection.
 The B-kit can be installed (and uninstalled) for extra shielding.

-The vehicle was to be equipped with state of art electronic monitoring technology that will alert operators in case of any internal failures.
+The vehicle is equipped with state of the art electronic monitoring technology that alerts the operator in case of any internal failures.

-Overall, JLTVs are lighter, smaller and offers better protection than Humvee and almost all Mine-Resistant Ambush Protected vehicles.
+Overall, JLTVs are lighter, smaller and offer better protection than Humvee and almost all Mine-Resistant Ambush Protected vehicles.

 6. Black Knight